Skip to main content

 Understanding how documentation is structured significantly improves development efficiency.

-• Consistent Code Samples: Examples are provided using ASP.NET Core-compatible C# patterns.
+• Consistent code samples: Examples are provided using ASP.NET Core-compatible C# patterns throughout.

-• Startup Configuration: Detailed guidance on configuring Optimizely services in Program.cs or the minimal hosting model.
+Detailed guidance on configuring Optimizely services in Program.cs using the minimal hosting model is now a primary documentation focus.
+The following example illustrates the new pattern:

-• API Changes: Updated documentation on content loading, saving, and event handling changes.
+• API changes: Updated documentation on content loading, saving, and event handling changes between versions.

 Updated Guidelines for Effective Documentation Usage